Last updated on .

 Panel with false history

-The shape of the bell tower has remained largely unchanged since the building was converted to a mosque.
+The shape of the bell tower, now a minaret, has remained largely unchanged since the building was converted to a mosque.
 In the passage underneath, there are fragments of stones with coats of arms dating back to the 14th century.

 Stone fragments under the bell tower